GitbookIO/plugin-autocover/README.md

-plugin-autocover
+Cover Generation for GitBook
 ================

-Generate a cover for the book
+Generate a cover for the book.